leaxcx/blender-vmf-export/README.md

   3. Making sky is still recommended to do in Hammer Editor, because there's no such a thing (yet) as "Make Hollow" function.
   4. Map should be made out of non-contiguous convex shapes!
 Unfortunately, what you're doing in Blender is still limited by BSP (Binary Space Partition) limits.
   5. No n-gons!
+  6. Automatically, sky texture is "sky_day01_01" you can change it at line 27.

 In repository, there's a folder called "entities", at this point, there's only one there "info_player_start".
 It is a 1:1 scale reference model that allows you to easily scale your map to an actual Source Engine scale system.